rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 In :numref:`bachetHeatmapT` we may notice that action *a5*, with all grades above the third 7-tile (> 42.86%), appears convincingly first-ranked.
 Similarly, with five grades in the lowest 7-tiled class (< 14.29%), action *a9* appears last-ranked.
 Most significant in this ranking appear to be the *Benefit* criteria *b09*, *b04* and *b01* with a correlation > +0.40, whereas *Costs* criteria *c02* and *c03* appear somehow in contradiction (-0.11 and -0.28) with the proposed *Bachet* ranking.
 Action *a7*, with only three weak grades, is not first-ranked because of the fact that on all three *Costs* criteria and on the *Benefit* criterion *b08*, i.e on a majority (33/60) of criteria significance, action *a7* is positively outranked by actions *a6* and *a5*.
 Notice also the highly contrasted performance record of action *a1* with three grades in the highest 7-tile (> 85.71%) and four grades in the lowest 7-tile (<14.29%).
 A similar contrasted situation is given for action *a3* with 7 grades in the two top 7-tiles (>71.43%) and four grades in the two lowest 7-tiles (<28.57%).
 The mean marginal correlation over all 13 criteria is positive (+0.09).
 The standard deviation of the marginal correlations is however quite high (+0.261) so that the ranking lacks apparently a bit of fairness (-0.171).

-To compare the three ranking results we have so far obtained, it is useful to vizualize the **ranking consensus**  one may observe between the *Copeland*, the *NetFlows* and the *Bachet* ranking results.
+To compare the three rankings we have so far obtained with *ranking-by-scoring* strategies, it is useful to vizualize the **ranking consensus**  one may observe between the *Copeland*, the *NetFlows* and the *Bachet* ranking results.
 To compute such a ranking consensus we can make usage of the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class.

 .. code-block:: pycon
    :name: RankingConsensus